 - After a positive drug test and the employee returns to work following rehabilitation.

-It is vital to have a drug free workplace program in place before you start drug testing your employees.
-The prohibited drugs as used in this policy include illegal use of controlled substances, drugs which are not legally obtainable, or the improper use of prescriptions.
-Unless otherwise stated, this refers to amphetamines, cannabinoids, phencyclidine (pcp), methadone, opiates, cocaine, methaqualone, barbiturates, benzodiazepines, propoxyphene, or a metabolite of any of these substances.
+It is vital to have a drug-free workplace program in place before you start drug testing your employees.
+The prohibited drugs as used in this policy include illegal use of controlled substances, drugs that are not legally obtainable, or the improper use of prescriptions.
+Unless otherwise stated, this refers to amphetamines, cannabinoids, phencyclidine (PCP), methadone, opiates, cocaine, methaqualone, barbiturates, benzodiazepines, propoxyphene, or a metabolite of any of these substances.

 Your drug-free workplace policies should include language that the use of illegal drugs and alcohol is inconsistent with the behavior expected of employees.
 The use of illegal drugs and alcohol and misuse of prescribed and over the counter drugs subjects employees and visitors to unacceptable safety risks that undermine the company’s ability to operate safely, effectively, and efficiently.
 All workplace drug testing programs should include clear and consistent disciplinary measures for policy violations including refusing a drug or alcohol test or a positive drug or alcohol test results.

 In Alabama, every employer is protected from the compensation costs of a workplace accident that is clearly and undeniably a result of the injured worker working under the influence of drugs or alcohol, since indemnity payments are not made if the impairment caused the accident.
 Contact us to request a free report on denying a workers’ compensation claim when an employee tests positive after having an accident.